 If so, how many points will each range have and what will the value of the points on the ranges be?

+If performance related pay is being retained, the following points are relevant for the Pay Body to consider and should be retained within the Pay Policy.
+Where performance related pay is being removed, as per the draft STPCD please delete the following yellow section:

 The Pay Body will need to decide the basis of the pay progression of teachers, e.g. determined by the outcome of the appraisal review process.

 Teachers on the main, upper and unqualified teacher pay ranges will have their salary reviewed annually in accordance with paragraph 3 of the pay policy against the aims of the school and in accordance with the criteria which a teacher needs to meet to achieve salary progression.